-Most people are unaware of the connection between dyslexia and ADD or ADHD.
-We are going to take a look at what parents need to know about dyslexia and ADD or ADHD.
+Most people are unaware of the connection between dyslexia and ADHD.
+This article will look at what parents need to know about the connection between dyslexia and ADHD.

 The implications of this are huge.
 One of the reasons I say this is that for 20 years, I had no idea that some of my kids were not only struggling with dyslexia but also silently suffering with an agonizing inability to focus – even when they desperately wanted to focus.

-Myth 1: All kids with ADD/ADHD are hyperactive
+Myth 1: All kids with ADHD are hyperactive

-Fact: Some children with ADD/ADHD are hyperactive, but many others with attention problems are not.
-Children with ADD/ADHD who are inattentive, but not overly active, may appear to be spacey and unmotivated.
+Fact: Some children with ADHD are hyperactive, but many others with attention problems are not.
+Children with ADHD who are inattentive, but not overly active, may appear to be spacey and unmotivated.
 This kind of attention issue is easily overlooked.

-Myth 2: Kids with ADD/ADHD can never pay attention
+Myth 2: Kids with ADHD can never pay attention

-Myth 3: Kids with ADD/ADHD could behave better if they wanted to
+Myth 3: Kids with ADHD could behave better if they wanted to

-Myth 4: Kids will grow out of ADD/ADHD
+Myth 4: Kids will grow out of ADHD

-Fact: ADD/ADHD often continues into adulthood, so waiting for your child to outgrow the problem isn’t a viable option.
+Fact: ADHD often continues into adulthood, so waiting for your child to outgrow the problem isn’t a viable option.
 Treatment can help your child learn to manage and minimize the symptoms.

-Myth 5: Medication is the best treatment option for ADD/ADHD
+Myth 5: Medication is the best treatment option for ADHD

-As with the many myths that surround dyslexia, the myths that surround attention issues such as ADD and ADHD can cause a lot of wasted time, misunderstandings and anxiety.
+As with the many myths that surround dyslexia, the myths that surround attention issues such as ADHD can cause a lot of wasted time, misunderstandings and anxiety.

 Types of ADHD